Welcome to the Premier Website for Professional Business Analysis

 • Management also watches closely two activity metrics that measure the firm's performance with accounts receivable: Accounts Receivable Turnover and Average Collection Period (or, equivalently, Days Inventory Outstanding DIO).
 The intent is to ensure that accounts receivable do not turn into doubtful accounts or bad debt expense.

-Low scores on liquidity metrics mean the firm has a liquid asset shortage.
-This is a signal that a company may not be able to pay short term creditor obligations on time or investing in activities necessary for survival and growth such as marketing or research and development.
+Low scores on Liquidity metrics mean the firm has a liquid asset shortage.
+This is a signal that a company may not be able to pay short-term creditor obligations on time or investing in activities necessary for survival and growth such as marketing or research and development.
 If the liquid asset shortage is severe, the firm may even have trouble meeting payroll.

 Explaining Liquid Assets in Context